Dynatrace/dynatrace-configuration-as-code-samples/well_architected_framework_validation/README.md

 #### Performance Efficiency
 - No prerequisities needed.

-## How to onboard well-architected workflow and SRG:
+## Self-service - Onboard well-architected workflow and SRGs:
 1. [Install monaco](https://www.dynatrace.com/support/help/manage/configuration-as-code/monaco/installation)
    > Note: Verified Monaco Version is v2.11.0
 2. Open a terminal and execute "git clone" command or directly download the artifacts from this repository.